 Aside from these things, it’s usually not a good idea to feed the dog things that you or another family member would eat.
 If you’re unsure, it’s best to stick with something made specifically for your dog.
 That way, there are fewer chances of something going wrong.
 It should also be noted that you should never feed your dog anything that she is allergic to.
 If she happens to have an allergy to any of the aforementioned foods, refrain from feeding them to her or allowing her to get near them.
 You should do this for both foods and medications, as things that would otherwise be safe can be quite dangerous if your dog is allergic.

 Why Can’t Dogs Eat the Same Things People Eat?

-If you’re wondering why peppermint is toxic to dogs, it all comes down to the way dogs metabolize things.
 In short, they don’t metabolize food the same way that people do.
 As a result, things that are perfectly harmless to human beings can be extremely dangerous for your dog.
 Even though we all like to think of them as family members and even children, they are not simply furry kids running around the house.
 They have their own metabolism and their bodies work differently than ours.
 As such, these things have to be taken into account in order to keep them safe.
 This is also why you should use caution when giving your dog medication.